 Continuous Improvement and Adjustment

-This is where the MSP reviews and improves IT strategy to adapt to changes in client demands or new technologies.
-This allows IT to ensure the infrastructure stays up-to-date and continuous to help advance business objectives.
+This is where the MSP reviews and improves its IT strategy to adapt to changes in client demands or new technologies.
+This allows IT to ensure the infrastructure stays up-to-date and continues to help advance business objectives.

 1. Categorization by Customer Base Size: